Our Flagship Programs

 The Bayer Fund Artists-in-Training Program (AIT) is a nationally acclaimed program that identifies, coaches, and encourages promising young high school singers both on and offstage.
 AIT doesn’t just build great artists through rigorous vocal training — it also sets participants up for success in any field by instilling lifelong lessons in goal-setting, hard work, and perseverance.
 Every year, approximately 20 local students are selected through an open and free audition process.
 In the decades since the program’s inception, more than 270 students have participated in the AIT program and in the last 10 years, 100% of program graduates have attended college — many of whom are the first in their families.
 Over the past 30 years, AIT alumni have gone on to careers as professional performers, teachers, lawyers, engineers, public elected officials, founders of opera companies, and more!

-The Clayco Future Leaders Fellowship supports and cultivates future arts leaders and administrators from backgrounds historically underrepresented in opera and arts administration, particularly those who identify as BIPOC (Black, Indigenous, Person of Color).
+The Clayco Future Leaders Fellowship supports and cultivates BIPOC (Black, Indigenous, Person of Color) future arts leaders and administrators.
 Launched in 2021, this program provides in-depth experiences that advance the skills, knowledge, and capabilities that make these careers possible.
 Fellows serve in a full-time position specializing in one area while gaining knowledge in a range of essential functions across the organization, including artistic administration, fundraising, marketing, audience cultivation, and business administration.

 We rely on the tremendous generosity of our donors to sustain the company’s artistic excellence.